Alecia Clary, PhD, MSW

 Prior to joining the FDA Foundation, Dr. Clary was a research scientist at Avalere Health, where she designed and conducted studies focused on using real-world evidence to evaluate and improve healthcare quality.
 Dr. Clary has held previous roles as a qualitative research analyst and research health science specialist at the Durham VA Medical Center.
 She also held a previous role in the Institutional Review Board at the Walter Reed Army Institute of Research.

-Dr. Clary earned a PhD from the Gillings School of Global Public Health at UNC Chapel Hill, an MSW from the UNC School of Social Work, and a BA in Sociology from UNC Chapel Hill.
+Dr. Clary earned a doctoral degree from the Gillings School of Global Public Health at UNC Chapel Hill, a master's degree from the UNC School of Social Work, and a bachelor's degree in Sociology from UNC Chapel Hill.